In a documentary noted vocalists from the Gwalior gharana Rajan Sajan Mishra mention of one question their father used to ask them:

 Before Sunrise

-The story of a boy who meets a girl on a train and convinces her to spend a night with her in an altogether new city to both of them.
+The story of a boy who meets a girl on a train and convinces her to spend a night with her in an altogether new city - new to both of them.
 They do a lot of things together, in which their friendship and affection grows for each other, until they want to wonder if they have, what they say, fallen in love.
 Yet in hesitation, they decide to be pragmatic and not believe that such infatuation can indeed be called so.
 In an era with no quick contacts and the decision to not exchange each others' addresses, they still decide to see each other one more time - because they must - and fix a date for exactly an year later at the same train station.
 "I will wait."

 Good Will Hunting